Alcohol Abuse In Indian Women: Is It A Young, Urban Phenomenon?

 “Time has changed”, says Mrs.Pai, a career consultant living in Mumbai,” the taboo is non-existent; families stock liquor, drink together and serve happily to guests.
 Gone are the days when life had a pure air about it.
 Unfortunately, drinking has become a status symbol and major lifestyle trend today. ”

 Apart from the obvious health hazards that alcoholism causes to people, women particularly need to take extra care as the physiological effects of alcohol is different on their body as compared to men.
+Excessive alcohol use takes a higher toll on women’s bodies, with a greater risk of liver, brain or heart damage, among other devastating conditions.

 In the haze of alcohol, inhibition levels are also dropping dangerously low.
 Booze-induced unprotected sexual flings with strangers are on the rise.
+How much alcohol a person drinks directly affects how likely they are to have unsafe sex, a new review shows.

 It is disturbing to know that a study by Bangalore-based Freedom Foundation on the number of alcohol-related HIV cases in the city found that 63 of the 90 patients covered had contracted the infection within a year of becoming alcoholic.
 These included several women.